Location: Ryan Center for Business Studies, Room 135

 Sylvia Maxfield, Ph.D., Dean

 The Providence College School of Business (PCSB) includes undergraduate programs in accountancy, finance, management, and marketing, and the Master of Business Administration (M.B.A.)
 Program.
 Completion of the curriculum leads to a bachelor of science (B.S.) degree for undergraduate students and the M.B.A. degree for graduate students.
-Minors are offered in accountancy and finance.
-A certificate program with a concentration in business is offered for non-business majors.
+Minors are offered in accountancy, finance, and marketing- the marketing minor is open only to non-business majors.
+The College also offers a minor in Business and Innovation , open to students in the School of Arts & Sciences and the School of Professional Studies.

 - The transformative power of business.
 We believe in the transformative power of business for all people, as a foundational driver of both economic development and societal progress.